ryantan/wordcraft/docs/prd/epic-6-story-mode-integration.md

 # Epic 6: Story Mode Integration

-**Expanded Goal**: Create a lightweight narrative theme that provides continuity and motivation across game sessions by introducing story checkpoints, character visuals, and progression tracking.
-The story mode wraps the educational experience in an engaging narrative without interrupting gameplay flow.
-By the end of this epic, children experience a cohesive story that advances as they complete games, adding an extra layer of motivation and making WordCraft feel like a unified adventure rather than disconnected mini-games.
+**Expanded Goal**: Create a beat-based narrative system where each story beat advances the narrative through game challenges, choice moments, narrative segments, and checkpoint celebrations.
+LLM-generated content (initially stub-based) creates contextual, word-relevant story beats that make learning feel like an interactive adventure.
+The system supports two-stage progression: Stage 1 presents words in story-coherent order for narrative flow, while Stage 2 focuses on mastery of challenging words.
+By the end of this epic, children experience a dynamic, personalized story that adapts to their word list and progress, making WordCraft feel like a unique adventure tailored to their learning journey.

 ## Story 6.1: Select Story Theme and Create Assets